War horse facts

 - One-quarter of all deaths were due to gunfire and gas; exhaustion and disease claimed the rest.

-- Fearing their horses would face terrible and terrifying conditions at war, some owners took the drastic measure of humanely putting their animals down before the army could seize them.
+- Fearing their horses would face terrifying conditions at war, some owners took the drastic measure of humanely putting their animals down before the army could seize them.

 - In a single day during the Battle of Verdun in 1916, 7,000 horses were killed by long-range shelling on both sides, including 97 killed by single shots from a French naval gun.

 - Losses were particularly heavy among Clydesdale horses, which were used to haul guns.